 The Econet Victoria Falls Marathon in Zimbabwe grew from the success of the Kilimanjaro Marathon in Tanzania, and was first proposed by Wild Frontiers in 2005.
 The buy-in of the local Tourism Board and the Athletics Association was quickly forthcoming and Wild Frontiers drew in local tour operators in Victoria Falls to partner in the event management.
 This has since become a highlight of the African running calendar and grown year on year since its inception.

-As with the Kilimanjaro Marathon, the idea was to use sport as a means of attracting tourism to the region.
+The idea was to use sport as a means of attracting tourism to the region.

 The first event, in 2006 was very small (around 300 in total) and consisted of mainly local runners.
 Sponsorship was also limited – the harsh economic conditions at the time in Zimbabwe made us make use of the ‘barter ‘system, for a lot of sponsorship deals – beer, water, flights etc. were all supplied rather than cash.
 At one stage we even considered giving the prizes in livestock – cows and goats.
 Thankfully this did not happen.